hpobio-lab/viral-analysis/README.md

 ### Development
 You'll need Docker installed locally do build dockerfiles, as well as GNU make to use the makefile.

+### Public Docker images
+The public docker images used for tools should come from the hpobiolab (or another vetted, public repo) to ensure both security and reliability.

+Docker images currently being used are here: [https://hub.docker.com/orgs/hpobiolab/repositories](https://hub.docker.com/orgs/hpobiolab/repositories)

 ### Running workflows
 WDL requires cromwell to run locally.